Peergos/Peergos/README.md

 There is a single machine demo running at [https://demo.peergos.net](https://demo.peergos.net).

-The slides of the first talk introducing Peergos are [here](https://speakerdeck.com/ianopolous/introducing-peergos).
+The slides of a talk introducing Peergos are [here](https://speakerdeck.com/ianopolous/peergos-architecture).

 **WARNING:** Peergos is still alpha software, and needs an independent security audit.
 Don't use it for data you can't afford to lose or expose, yet.